 What is Turmeric Milk?

-Turmeric milk, as the name implies, is an infusing composed of dried turmeric root or turmeric powder mixed with milk to create a delicious, golden beverage.
-In fact, this traditional Indian tonic is often called “golden milk”.
+Turmeric milk, as the name implies, is an infusion composed of dried turmeric root or turmeric powder mixed with milk to create a delicious, golden beverage.
+In fact, this traditional Indian tonic is often called golden milk tea.
 While the taste is slightly bitter, the milk tends to remove most of the spiciness from the turmeric.
-This beverage is also formally known as Haldi Ka Doodh, and is usually made with only turmeric and milk, or may include cardamom powder, ground ginger, pepper or cloves, which makes the drink even more beneficial to your health.
+This beverage is formally known as Haldi Ka Doodh, and is usually made with only turmeric and milk, but may include cardamom powder, ground ginger, and pepper or cloves, making the drink even more beneficial to health.

-Benefitting from the antioxidants and active ingredients in turmeric, as well as the mineral components of milk, this is one of the best beverages to use as a general tonic for the body.
+Benefitting from theand active ingredients in turmeric, as well as the mineral components of milk, this is one of the best beverages to use as a general tonic for the body.

 Turmeric Milk Benefits

 Thanks to its antioxidant content, drinking turmeric milk can provide a major boost to skin health, with protective antiaging effects.
-Additionally, applying turmeric milk directly to areas of inflammation or irritation is even more effective for conditions like acne, psoriasis, rosacea, and eczema.
+Additionally, applying turmeric milk directly to areas of inflammation or irritation is even more effective for conditions like acne, psoriasis, alopecia, radiodermatitis and more.

 Aids in Digestion

 As an through stimulating bile production and excretion, as per a study published in the Archives of Applied Science Research in 2008.and substance, the curcumin in this popular beverage can help to relieve inflammation in the gut and promote healthy digestion, particularly by relieving indigestion, soothing cramping and bloating, and improving the bacterial balance in the gut.
 It even helps the body digest fats

 Turmeric milk is an effective anti-cancer alternative medicine that has gained popularity over recent years.
 Amanda Hutchins-Wolfbrandt, School of Health Sciences, Eastern Michigan University, Ypsilanti, USA, conducted a study that linked curcumin to a reduction in cancer, due to its powerful classification as an antioxidant.
-It is able to seek out and neutralize mutation and oxidative stress causing free radicals, which lead to chronic diseases like cancer.
+According to the study, it is able to seek out and neutralize mutation and oxidative stress causing free radicals, which lead to chronic diseases like cancer.

 How to Make Turmeric Milk?

-Step 1 – Heat the milk in a saucepan for 3-4 minutes until warm.
+- To make turmeric or golden milk, heat the milk in a saucepan for 3-4 minutes until it becomes warm.

-Step 2 – Stir in the turmeric, cardamom powder, and ginger.
+- Now, stir in the turmeric, cardamom powder, and ginger to the milk.

-Step 3 – Reduce heat to medium and allow the mixture to cook for 1-2 minutes.
+- Thereafter, reduce the heat to medium and allow the mixture to cook for 1-2 minutes.

-Step 4 – Strain the mixture into a cup and enjoy the warm cup of milk!
+- Once done, strain the mixture into a cup and enjoy the warm cup of milk!